Visiting the Market

 Interstate buyers who are registered with the wholesale market in their state of origin, may apply for an access card to buy from Melbourne Markets.

 The Melbourne Wholesale Fruit, Vegetable and Flower Market would like to extend a welcome to members of the fresh produce industry visiting Melbourne from overseas.
 Bookings are essential.
+For bookings, visit the Market Tours page.

 A. Planned Visits – Market tenants may request permission to have an outside person(s) visit the Market.
 The tenant should apply in writing (fax, email, letter) by no later than 1.00pm two working days prior to the visit.
 Details are to include the nature of the visit, the names of all visitors, entry gate number, the date and time of entry (subject to current trading hours), vehicle registration number and contact details.
 Market tenants will be required to sign an Acknowledgement Form whereby they agree to take responsibility for the visitor and ensure they are wearing a day/night reflective safety vest and are advised of safety issues in the Market.